quarkusio/quarkus/ACTIONS.md

 #### Cleanup and setup logic

 Self-hosted runners do not run on ephemeral hardware, and so workflow runs may need to clean up.
-In this case, the main cleanup is a fresh workspace checkout, to ensure `git remote add` in the workflow step does not fail with `error: remote quarkusio already exists`.:

-(If the machine crashes, cleanup will not run, and the next run may fail.
-If this becomes a common issue, we can update the workflow to run `git remote show quarkusio &> /dev/null || git remote add quarkusio https://github.com/quarkusio/quarkus.git`.)

 We also need to start a podman machine before the job if one is not already running.

 To create cleanup and setup scripts and hooks, run: